henrijuk/leptogen/README.md

 -----------

-If you use this package, please cite the article "Flavour mixing transport theory and resonant leptogenesis", H. Jukkala, K. Kainulainen, P. M. Rahkila, (2021), [arXiv:2104.03998 [hep-ph]](https://arxiv.org/abs/2104.03998).
+If you use this package, please cite the article "Flavour mixing transport theory and resonant leptogenesis", H. Jukkala, K. Kainulainen, P. M. Rahkila (2021), [arXiv:2104.03998 [hep-ph]](https://arxiv.org/abs/2104.03998).

 The data used in the article can be reproduced by running the code `export_article_data.m`.